flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

     !!! block ""
         ![APU BLEED](../assets/beginner-guide/starting-aircraft/apu-bleed.png "APU BLEED"){loading=lazy align=left width=20%}

-        Many airlines require the air conditioning to be running prior to passengers entering the aircraft, and remain on until deboarding is complete to ensure proper air circulation.
+        Many airlines require the air conditioning to be running before passengers enter the aircraft, and remain on until deboarding is complete to ensure proper air circulation.
 Therefore, turning on the APU even with ground power is now required, as the air conditioning packs need the APU Bleed air to function whenever the engines are not running.
 Especially if a ground air conditioning unit is not available.

         Make sure to turn on APU Bleed on the overhead panel.